BiancaDavey/MovieDatabase/README.md

 # Movie Database

-Movie Database is a program enabling users to create new entries for a database containing movies.
+Movie Database is a program enabling users to create new entries for a database containing movies, with data input verification being completed before a connection to the database server is established.

 ## Features